Maziarmajd/Maziarmajd/README.md

 - 👋 Hi, I’m @Maziarmajd
 - 👀 I’m interested in Coding , Movies,Books and Music and Coffee
-- 🌱 I’m currently learning Coding
+- 🌱 I prefer The Front-End
 - 💞️ I’m looking to collaborate on everything new
 - 📫 How to reach me mail me on maziarmajd@gmail.com